mittelmark/microemacs/README.md

 build is folded by the indicated three dots:

 ![](images/dracula.png)
 ## Compilation

 ### Debian Systems

+Below you find links to prebuild  binaries.
 If you prefer to compile the code yourself here are the required  commands for a Debian or Debian derived system like MX Linux, Linux Mint or Ubuntu system:

 Let's first build a console version: